 - No limit on investors.
 Offerings may be made to both accredited and non-accredited investors subject to the investment limits noted below. - Investment limits.
 There are no limits to how much any investor may invest in a Tier 1 offering.
 In a Tier 2 offering investors may invest a maximum of the greater of 10 percent of their net worth or 10 percent of their net income. - Investors can self-certify income or net worth.
+No documentation is required. - "Testing the waters" permitted before filing offering statement for Tier 1 offerings.

-No documentation is required. - SEC approval of the offering circular is required.
+- SEC approval of the offering circular is required.
 The issuer must file a disclosure document and financials with the SEC.
 This must be approved by the SEC prior to any sales.
 For Tier 1 offerings reviewed financials are sufficient but for Tier 2 offerings audited financials are required. - Ongoing disclosure requirements.
 There are no ongoing disclosure requirements for Tier 1 offerings.
 Tier 2 issuers must provide an annual disclosure, a semi-annual report, and current reports which will be equivalent to, but less expensive than, current Form 10-K, Form 10-Q, and Form 8-K. - Securities offered will be unrestricted and transferable assuming a secondary market for these securities develops.